 When does it launch?
 Can I play early?
 What even is Project A?
 Well, we’ll answer all of these questions below and keep this page updated as more information comes our way.

-As soon as more info drops on the game, regarding a beta - or basically anything - we'll be producing plenty of content.
+As soon as more info drops on the game we'll be producing plenty of content.
 Keep an eye on the site for all the latest!

 Does Project A have a release date?